 The truth is that the drugs approved for FM work well in only a relatively small subset of patients.
 A large year-long Israeli study (n=@4,000 patients) found that less than 30% of people with FM filled their prescriptions twice and less than 10% were described as very adherent.
 In a survey, less than half of Canadian rheumatologists agreed that any of the current treatments for FM were effective.

 While treatment programs can certainly help fibromyalgia patients, their outcomes tend to be modest.
 One recent review, “What You Can Do for Your Fibromyalgia Patient“, advocated a “multifaceted, long-term strategy” that was focused not on relieving pain but on simply making a person with FM more functional.

-High rates of widespread pain, hypersensitivity to stimuli, fatigue, sleep and cognition problems, low quality of life, often disabling, difficult to treat: how much worse could it get?
-How about a tendency to come attached with other diseases as well?
+High rates of widespread pain, hypersensitivity to stimuli, fatigue, sleep, and cognition problems, low quality of life, often disabling, difficult to treat: how much worse could it get?
+How about a tendency to come down with other diseases?

 #7.
 High Comorbid Disease Rate

 It turns out that because FM likes to cluster with other diseases, people with FM often face other health problems as well.
 Check out the long (but probably not complete) list of other diseases that FM patients have an increased risk of picking up somewhere along the line.

 They include chronic fatigue syndrome, migraines and headaches, irritable bowel syndrome, temporomandibular joint syndrome, adult attention deficit hyperactivity disorder (ADHD), vulvodynia, and interstitial cystitis.